Moffran/calibrated_explanations/README.md

 [Rudy Matela](https://github.com/rudymatela) has been our git guru and has helped us with the release process.

 We have used both the `ConformalPredictiveSystem` and `DifficultyEstimator` classes from [Henrik Boström](https://github.com/henrikbostrom)s [crepes](https://github.com/henrikbostrom/crepes) package to provide support for regression.
+The `MondrianCategorizer` class is also supported as an alternative to using the `bins` parameter to create conditional explanations.

 We have used the `VennAbers` class from [Ivan Petej](https://github.com/ip200)s [venn-abers](https://github.com/ip200/venn-abers) package to provide support for probabilistic explanations (both classification and probabilistic regression).